RyanMcNeill1977/r_survey/lesson1.md

 ```R
 my_data <- read_dta("usa_00022.dta")
 ```

+You're probably wondering: WTF is an object?

+Well, everything in R is an object.
+An object is a piece of data that has some attributes and methods.
+In oth

+---------------------------------------------------------updates stopped here, come back to this

 The most important thing about dealing with survey data like the ACS or CPS is the use of a weight variable.
 Each record is weighted.
 For example, your first record might have a weight of 1.76.
 That means it is not counted one time, but rather 1.76 times.
 Doing these calculations in SQL could be a pain, but it's quite a bit easier with a statistical package like R.